keskisuomalainen/talk/README.md

 If you're new to Coral, the [Coral documentation](https://docs.coralproject.net/) is a great place to start running and developing with Coral.

-You’ve installed Coral, and you’re preparing to launch it on your site.
+You???ve installed Coral, and you???re preparing to launch it on your site.
 The real community work starts now, before you go live.
 You have a unique opportunity pre-launch to set your community up for success.
 Read our [Community Guides](https://guides.coralproject.net/start-here/) to learn more.